CameronFoxly/cli-ascii-animation/README.md

 1. Build the project
 2. Deploy to GitHub Pages
-3. Make it available at `https://yourusername.github.io/cli-ascii-animation/`
+3. Make it available at `https://cameronfoxly.github.io/cli-ascii-animation/`

-### Manual GitHub Pages Setup

-1. Go to your repository settings
-2. Navigate to "Pages" in the sidebar
-3. Under "Source", select "GitHub Actions"
-4. The deployment workflow will handle the rest

 ## Customizing the Animation